Six Sigma

 Dealing with Non Normal Data

-Typically, most Six Sigma practitioners are taught to use “non parametric” tests such as the Moods Median Test when dealing with non normal data instead of “parametric” tests such as ANOVA and the 2 Sample t.
+Typically, most Six Sigma practitioners are taught to use “non-parametric” tests, such as Mood’s Median Test, when dealing with non-normal data, rather than “parametric” tests such as ANOVA and the 2 Sample t-test.
 I wanted to touch on this as I have some opinions to share.

 The Technical Issue

-The main question here is whether or not using parametric tests (ANOVA, etc.) with non normal data will lead us in the wrong direction.
-One (not the only) of the underlying issues revolves around the use of the standard deviation in the calculations.
-If, for example, our data is skewed using the median is recommended which impacts the measure of dispersion we need to use (i.e. standard deviation).
+The main question here is whether or not using parametric tests (ANOVA, etc.) with non-normal data will lead us in the wrong direction.
+One (not the only) underlying issue concerns the use of the standard deviation in the calculations.
+If, for example, our data is skewed, using the median is recommended, which affects the measure of dispersion we should use (i.e., the standard deviation).
 Why?
 Let me use an example to explain.

 Rich Dad Messes Things Up

-In most neighborhoods, the super wealthy folks at the end of the subdivision are not representative of the rest of us regular Joe’s.
-So their $1.5 million dollar homes can really skew the mean or average home price of the neighborhood.
+In most neighborhoods, the super-wealthy folks at the end of the subdivision are not representative of the rest of us regular Joes.
+So their $1.5 million homes can really skew the neighborhood’s mean (average) home price.
 This, in turn, may influence the standard deviation calculation (which uses the mean in its formula) in a misleading manner.
-And since the mean and standard deviation are used in most parametic tests the issues begin to really compound.
-Statistics are sort of like dominos I suppose.
+And since the mean and standard deviation are used in most parametric tests, the issues begin to really compound.
+Statistics are sort of like dominoes, I suppose.

 What to do?

-So, what you may ask, is a person to do when faced with non normal data?
-My personal approach is to study the data using both parametric AND non parametic tests.
-The funny thing is in most cases the results of the tests tell the same story.
+So what, you may ask, is a person to do when faced with non-normal data?
+My personal approach is to study the data using both parametric and non-parametric tests.
+The funny thing is that, in most cases, the test results tell the same story.

 Don’t get carried away

-Six Sigma is often criticized for it’s analysis paralysis approach to problem solving.
-Hypothesis testing is powerful and should be used by all continuous improvement practitioners, lean and six sigma alike.
-But with this said… it’s these long, drawn out debates such as which test to use in certain situations that frustrate people.
-So my advise is to stop debating and do both tests… then get back the gemba and make something else better!
+Six Sigma is often criticized for its analysis paralysis approach to problem-solving.
+Hypothesis testing is powerful and should be used by all continuous improvement practitioners, lean and Six Sigma alike.
+But with that said… it’s these long, drawn-out debates, such as which test to use in certain situations, that frustrate people.
+So my advice is to stop debating and do both tests… then get back to the gemba, or the place the work is done, and make something else better!

 1. Rob